Friedrich Merz wants to make Germany's CDU strong again | DW | 17.12.2021

 In 2020, the multimillionaire with a pilot's license labeled it a "debate of envy" when opposition politicians proposed a wealth tax to offset the economic shocks caused by the coronavirus pandemic, and place a greater burden on the rich who had become richer during the crisis.

-Following the election defeat of the CDU and the allied Bavarian Christian Social Union in September 2021, conservative youths, who used to be Merz's staunchest supporters, began to question whether Merz could shape the party's future.
+Following the election defeat of the CDU and its allied Bavarian Christian Social Union in September 2021, the youth group within the party, who long used to be Merz's staunchest supporters, began to question whether Merz could still shape the party's future.

-Tilman Kuban, leader of the CDU's youth organization said in an interview with private broadcasters RTL and ntv in mid-October: "Above all, we need more young, fresh and unused heads in the party leadership.
+Tilman Kuban, leader of the CDU's youth organization said in an interview with broadcasters RTL and ntv in mid-October: "Above all, we need more young and fresh heads in the party leadership.
 Friedrich Merz is a smart person, who can be in an advisory role and as a supporter."
 However, it will only work in the future with a "healthy mix" of young and old, Kuban said, adding that "in recent years, we just didn't have that."

 When Merz announced his candidacy for party chairman on November 16, he said it would be a team effort.

-He proposed the former Berlin health senator Mario Czaja, 46, for the future CDU general secretary and suggested the 34-year-old Bundestag deputy Christina Stumpp from Baden-Württemberg for deputy general secretary — a post that still needs to be created.
+He proposed former Berlin health senator Mario Czaja, 46, for the future CDU general secretary and suggested 34-year-old Christina Stumpp from Baden-Württemberg for deputy general secretary — a post that still needs to be created.

 The signal is clear: Merz wants to win back young voters, many of whom had turned to the neoliberal Free Democrats (FDP) and the Greens in September's general election.